tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 8. Upload the folder to a web server and go to the folder path.
 For example, if you called your directory **dist** (leaving it unchanged), you would go to **http://myserver.com/dist**.
 (You can change the "dist" folder name to whatever you want.)

 You can also view the file locally in your browser.
+In Chrome, go to **File > Open** and browse to the **index.html** file in your dist folder.

 ## Challenges with Swagger UI

-As you explore Swagger UI, you may notice a few limitations with the approach:
+As you explore Swagger UI, you may notice a few limitations:

 * There's not much room to describe in detail the workings of the endpoint in Swagger.
 If you have several paragraphs of details and gotchas about a parameter, it's best to link out from the description to another page in your docs.
 The OpenAPI spec provides a way to link to external documentation in both the [paths object](pubapis_openapi_step4_paths_object.html), the [info object](pubapis_openapi_step2_info_object.html), and the [externalDocs object](pubapis_openapi_step8_externaldocs_object.html)
 * The Swagger UI looks mostly the same for each output.
 You can [customize Swagger UI](https://swagger.io/docs/swagger-tools/#customization-36) with your own branding, but it will some deeper UX skills.